Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 Early on the morning of 9 May Colson sent in his first official demand for Dodd's safe deliverance and six hours later he issued a second order.
-When Colonel Lee Hak Koo finally responded, he countered with the statement that Dodd had already admitted that he had practiced "inhuman massacre and murderous barbarity" against the prisoners.
+When Lee Hak Koo finally responded, he countered with the statement that Dodd had already admitted that he had practiced "inhuman massacre and murderous barbarity" against the prisoners.
 Recognizing Colson as the new camp commander, Lee asked him to join Dodd at the compound meeting.
 The refusal of the prisoners to meet Colson's order was a risky move, as it could have led to the presentation of an ultimatum with a time limit, but Colson was still waiting for more tanks to arrive from the mainland.
 Since the tanks would not arrive until late on the 9th, violent measures to subjugate the prisoners were postponed.
-Both Yount and Maj.
-Gen. Orlando Mood, chief of staff of the Eighth Army, agreed to this postponement.
+Both Yount and Major general Orlando Mood, chief of staff of the Eighth Army, agreed to this postponement.
 In the meantime Colson intended to sabotage the prisoners; his first move in this direction was to stop the POW representatives from circulating back and forth between their compounds and Compound 76.
 Suspicious of Colson's provocative move and the apparent preparations for a violent offensive around the compound, the Communists instructed Dodd to ask Colson whether they could hold their meeting without fear of interruption.
 They again made clear that Dodd would be freed after the meeting if all went well.
 Since the UN Command was unable to move until 10 May anyway, the prisoners were told that they could meet in safety.

 As the prisoners convened on the 9th, the capture of Dodd assumed a new dimension.
 They informed the hostage that they were going to discuss allegations of brutalities committed against their members, repatriation and screening, as well as the prisoner organization.
 A people's court set up by the prisoners drew up a list of nineteen counts of death and/or injury to compound inmates and had Dodd answer to each charge.
 Although they were generally disposed to accept his explanations and dismiss the accusations, the prisoner's trial of the commanding officer of the POW camp on criminal counts, making him defend his record, while still surrounded by heavily armed enemy troops, was without parallel in modern military history.